It Runs in the Family

 - For Kakuma Keita in the anime adaptation of Inazuma Eleven, being a Large Ham Announcer runs in the family.
 It helps that his father is a professional TV announcer for soccer matches.

-- In Sakura-sou no Pet na Kanojo, Chihiro uses this to explain away resident Idiot Savant Mashiro's behaviour, and did not suspect the latter may have some kind of mental disability.
+- In The Pet Girl of Sakurasou, Chihiro uses this to explain away resident Idiot Savant Mashiro's behaviour, and did not suspect the latter may have some kind of mental disability.

 - One Piece: Luffy and his father Dragon are the only known people to have declared war upon the World Government and gotten away with it.
 Completely unrelated to each other.
 Dragon is also leading an active rebellion.